mrixon95/Term4_workbook/Term4_workbook.md

-### Comments on what the code snippets does on each line.
+### Comments on what the code snippet does on each line.

 <b>Lines 1 - 8</b>